AronToYou/Obsidian_Vault/General/Arbeit/Auf der Suche.md

+- Points to add to resume
+	- [ ] worked in Firma with large pre-existing codebase

-Use a single column format
+- Use a single column format

-Start each bullet with a verb
+- Start each bullet with a verb

-Ensure you don't repeat same words within bullets, especially your action verbs
+- Ensure you don't repeat same words within bullets, especially your action verbs

-Quantify your bullets
+- Quantify your bullets

-List down keywords from your target job descriptions and ensure that they're present across your work experience points
+- List down keywords from your target job descriptions and ensure that they're present across your work experience points

 - [ ] apply above to Aron Resume v2.1.2
 - [ ] https://job-boards.greenhouse.io/oklo/jobs/4018702004